-To enable interoperability among the various Mars relay orbiters and to provide a standardized service interface to user spacecraft, each Mars relay orbiter supports relay communications in conformance with the Consultative Committee on Space Data Systems (CCSDS) Proximity-1 Space Link Protocol [2,3,4].
+To enable interoperability among the various Mars relay orbiters and to provide a standardized service interface to user spacecraft, each Mars relay orbiter supports relay communications in conformance with the Consultative Committee on Space Data Systems (CCSDS) Proximity-1 Space Link Protocol.
 User missions are responsible for implementing a relay communications system that conforms to this standard in order to access Mars Relay services.
-One option that users should consider is to implement their UHF relay system based on the Electra-Lite UHF Transceiver that is planned to be flown on the 2011 Mars Science Laboratory mission.
-The Electra-Lite radio system is compatible with the CCSDS Proximity-1 Space Link Protocol and is inherently interoperable with the NASA Mars Relay infrastructure [5].
+One option that users should consider is to implement their UHF relay system based on the Electra-Lite UHF Transceiver that is currently operating on the Mars Science Laboratory mission's Curiosity Rover.
+The Electra-Lite radio system is compatible with the CCSDS Proximity-1 Space Link Protocol and is inherently interoperable with the NASA Mars Relay Network infrastructure.